Imago

 Andy Reid asked coaches and players to take accountability

 If there’s one team that can crawl out of a 6–6 mess and still snag a playoff spot, it’s the Chiefs.
 But even with Patrick Mahomes balling out against Dallas and his receivers giving him a hand, a few glaring problems are still dragging this team down.
-And Andy Reid knows it better than anyone how to get out of this mess.
+And Andy Reid knows better than anyone how to get out of this mess.

 “The guys understand we’ve got to clean up a few things,” the head coach said after the game.
-“We’ve got to do better as coaches — and we’ve got to do better as players.
+“We’ve got to do better as coaches, and we’ve got to do better as players.
 So you go back to the drawing board and you keep working; that’s what you do.
 We were close here, but we had too many opportunities that we gave away.
 You can’t be two good teams playing each other and have those things happen.”

 ADVERTISEMENT

 “Bottom line is we’re having too many penalties,” Reid added.
-“We’ve got to make sure we take care of that on both sides of the ball — to get off the field on third downs — and then to stay on the field offensively and not back yourself up.
+“We’ve got to make sure we take care of that on both sides of the ball, to get off the field on third downs, and then to stay on the field offensively and not back yourself up.
 No excuses with it.
 We’ll work on cleaning it up.”

 It’s the same thing Travis Kelce has been frustrated about, too.
 And that’s why Reid didn’t sugarcoat it: the coaches and players simply need to tighten things up and do their jobs.
 Now the Chiefs head back home to face the Houston Texans.
 Will they clean up these issues, or are we about to watch the same problems show up again?
 Well… that we shall see.